pybraries/pybraries/docs/CONTRIBUTING.rst

 2. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.
-3. The code should work for Python 3.7 and 3.8.
+3. The code should work for Python 3.8 and higher.

 Deploying
 ---------